JoAni Johnson, The 67-Year-Old Model Defying Every Fashion Stereotype

 Johnson enters an industry unsure of what to do with her story.
-The odds would typically be stacked against her: She’s in her seventh decade of life, stands tall at 5’4” (and a half), is unsigned to a major agency and books jobs through Instagram directly.
+The odds would typically be stacked against her: She’s in her seventh decade of life and stands tall at 5’4” (and a half).
 And yet, following a viral 2016 Allure video, she’s on the cusp of a breakthrough, walking for contemporary and emerging designers, modelling in a few editorials here and there, and building a social following.
 And it’s not just due to her striking appearance and sharp, easy personal style (she loves Rick Owens, Demobaza and others): it’s Johnson’s charisma, a star quality that’s impossible to manufacture, that has casting directors abuzz.

 If you ask her, she’ll tell you modelling is just a hobby; by day, she's a certified tea-blender.
 But, as she opens up about her past professional and personal lives, her triumphs and her losses, it’s clear it means so much more.